 Shaban is also the founder and president of Athletes in the Community, Inc., a nonprofit organization focused on teaching children to transfer their athletic efforts toward improving their education and life skills.

-A former semi-pro football player, Shaban is now a coach and Vice President of the Aspetuck Wildcats Association (Easton, Weston, Redding) and guided his 2008 team to an AYF National Championship in the seventh grade division.
+A former semi-pro football player, Shaban is now a coach and President of the Aspetuck Wildcats Association (Easton, Weston, Redding) and guided his 2008 team to an AYF National Championship in the seventh grade division.

 Originally from Brooklyn, New York, Shaban now resides in Redding with his wife of 20 years and their three sons.